Updated: Oct 6, 2020

 Good: Considerably better for those hairier areas!
 It’s also soooo much tidier, easier to clean and more economical than oils as they don’t absorb quickly and can last a lot longer before needing to reapply more.

 Bad: But it comes at a cost - literally.
-Unless you are making your own, ready made lotions are expensive, especially if you get through a lot.
+Unless you are making your own, high quality, ready made lotions are expensive, especially if you get through a lot.
 Also, most will come pre-scented, which may put off some clients.
 Also, due to the slow absorbing and thick nature, they can take effort to warm up and can be a tiring medium for masseurs to use.

 Good: A dark horse of the Sports massage world, we have talcum powder!
 Now this medium is brilliant for isolated areas of massage, such as Triggerpoint Therapy or even to get better grip during STR movements.
 Also, it doesn’t stain, has a pleasant smell and it’s good for the skin.